 He lost his best friend in a mudslide.
 Now he’s using coconuts to fight deforestation in West Africa.

-At 12 years old, Alhaji Siraj Bah was living on the streets of Sierra Leone.
-A decade later, his business employs nearly three dozen people as they work to create an alternative to wood-based charcoal.
+At 12 years old, Alhaji Siraj Bah was living on the streets.
+A decade later, his business in Sierra Leone employs nearly three dozen people as they work to create an alternative to wood-based charcoal.

 FREETOWN, Sierra Leone — Their house was gone.
 They weren’t at the hospital or the morgue.
 Even as he searched the news for their faces, the teenager knew: His adopted family — the people who’d given him a bed when he was sleeping under a bridge — didn’t survive the mudslide.